belgif/vocab-belgif/README.md

 Note that the file name will be used to construct an RDF4j Context / named graph

-The import task will add some VoID statistics and metadata, and generate dump files in several formats (JSON-LD, N-Triples and Turtle)
+The import task will add some [VoID](https://www.w3.org/TR/void/) statistics and metadata, and generate dump files in several formats (JSON-LD, N-Triples and Turtle) in the `downloadDir`

 ## Re-indexing Lucene